TL-System/FlowSim/README.md

 Flow-level-Network-Simulator
 ============================

-This is an event based flow-level network simulator.
-It is written in Python for fast prototype implementation.
+An generic event-driven flow-level network simulator for fast prototype implementation.
-It is memory consumed since data structure in python is always crazy...
-OK, it is because python is an intepretation language, the translation from virtual machine to machine code is without controlling.

-Overall, this is a prototype just for fast implementation to correct all the fuctions we need.

-I will later rewrite the simulator by C++ to improve the performance.
+The goal is to evaluate rate control transport schemes for data center networks